Powdered Toast Man vs. Waffle Woman: Production

-The story was a pilot episode for a possible spin-off series starring Gary Owens as Powdered Toast Man following the success of the 1992 episode "Powdered Toast Man".
-Ren and Stimpy did not appear in "Powdered Toast Man vs. Waffle Woman" as a way to test the appeal to audiences of a story that only featured Powdered Toast Man.
+The story was originally conceived as a pilot pitch for a potential spin-off series with Gary Owens as the voice of Powdered Toast Man following the success of the 1992 episode.
+Like with the previous episode, "A Hard Day's Luck", which aired one week prior where Ren and Stimpy did not appear in the episode and was also a pilot pitch featuring The Scotsman as his sole episode, the main duo also did not appear in this episode as it was a way to test the appeal to audiences of a story that only featured Powdered Toast Man.
 The episode was the last episode to be developed at Chris Reccardi's unit at Games Animation, which most employees – including Reccardi's wife Lynne Naylor, who produced the storyboards for the episode – were dissatisfied by the work experience.
 Gail Matthius was recruited as a guest star (voicing both Waffle Woman and Little Johnny) in showrunner Bob Camp's multiple attempts to invigorate discussion on the series.

+Censorship

+Like its predecessor, it was also controversial in the United States.
+Following the September 11th attacks, the episode was edited to remove the scene involving New York getting destroyed.
+The scene where syrup hits the World Trade Center was digitally removed following the real-life terrorist attacks, and it has never been seen in any release since.

 Reception

 American critic Thad Komorowski rated the episode three out of five stars, noting that its detrimentally nonsensical and inane nature was even worse than its predecessor.
-Like its predecessor, it was also controversial in the United States; after the September 11 attacks, the episode was edited to remove the scene involving New York getting destroyed.
-The scene where syrup hits the World Trade Center was removed after its destruction on September 11, 2001 and has not been seen since.